neilbaldwin/VOLDRED/readme.md

 #### LYR (layer)
 This radio-button toggles the target Layer between Layer 1 and Layer 2.
 You might only want to affect the pitch of a single Layer so this is how you do it.

+>[!tip]
->[!success] The keyboard also respects the `LINK` buttons in the Layers.
+>The keyboard also respects the `LINK` buttons in the Layers.
 If you have `LINK` on for Layer 1 and use the keyboard to send pitch information to Layer 1, the pitch of Layer 2 will also be affected *relative* to its original relationship to Layer 1.
 If `LINK` is on for both Layers, the same pitch will be sent to both Layers.
 Exactly the same way as editing parameters or using `RAND` and `INIT` functions.
 Super handy if you're trying to set specific intervals between the two Layers.

 #### How Does It Work?
 As per the comment above, the Volca Drum *does not respond to MIDI note numbers* so you have no *normal* way of triggering the sounds in a *pitched* or *melodic* way.
 The way the mini keyboard works in VOLDRED is by sending MIDI CC values for the Oscillator Pitch and then (optionally) triggering the currently selected Part to mimic MIDI Key-On message.
 It isn't perfect.
 The main quirk is there is some unfathomable lag or slew when you change the Oscillator Pitch parameter so it always sounds like it has some degree of pitch gliding.
 The other unavoidable *problem* is that in order to work it has to modify the current Part.

->[!example] Example
+>[!tip]
+>**Synchronised Editing Example**
+>
 >Let's say you wanted a melodic Part with the pitch of the two oscillators set a fifth (7 semitones) apart.
 >
 >Start off by initialising the two Layers of the current Part.
 You can either tap the `INIT` button in both parts or just use Layer 1 and enable its LINK button.
 For the sake of this example, enable `LY`, `FX` and `WG` before pressing `INIT` so that we have a simple, clean sound to demonstrate.